tulipblossoms/spATAC-Library-Size/README.md

 # spATAC-Library-Size
 ## Overview
 Library size has been typically regarded as a technical confounder in spATAC-seq.
-However, analyses indicated that library size is correlated with biology and that traditional normalization methods do not improve/may worsen the performance of downstream analyses tasks like spatial domain detection, and change biological trends in differential promoter activity.
+However, analyses indicated that library size is correlated with biology in spATAC-seq data and that traditional normalization methods do not improve/may worsen the performance of downstream analyses tasks like spatial domain detection, and change biological trends in differential promoter activity.

 # Description of each File